pisv/gethandly.wiki-playground/Step-Zero.md

 ## Setting Up Eclipse

 In our case, **Eclipse IDE for Java and DSL Developers** would be the best choice.
-This tutorial assumes Eclipse Photon (4.8.x) release.
+This tutorial assumes Eclipse 2018-12 (4.10) release.
 You can find a build for your platform by visiting <https://www.eclipse.org/downloads/eclipse-packages/>.

 ## Setting Up a Workspace